 Lock screen status icon

-By default, when you unlock Galaxy S21 with face recognition or smart lock, Galaxy S21 will still keep you on the “unlocked” lock screen.
+By default, when you unlock Galaxy S21 with face recognition or smart lock, Galaxy S21 will still keep you on the “unlocked” lock screen until you swipe.

 The purpose of this default behaviour is to avoid accidental unlock and, therefore, inadvertent touches.

 Once the Galaxy S21 is unlocked, the lock icon will turn into an unlocked lock icon, as shown below.